 - hat, sunscreen and sunglasses

-- insect repellent and clothing to avoid insect bites
+- waterproof camping equipment if staying overnight, insect repellent and clothing to avoid insect bites

 - strong rubbish bags.